Alexander Allison

 Alexander Allison (c.
 1799–1862) was an American politician.
 He served as the Mayor of Nashville, Tennessee from 1847 to 1849.

 Early life

 Allison was born about 1799 in Lifford, County Donegal, Ireland.
 After immigrating to the United States, he established a successful dry goods business in Nashville.

 Career

 Allison served as Mayor of Nashville from 1847 to 1849.
 He was appointed by Governor Neill S. Brown as one of the commissioners to establish a "hospital for the insane" in Nashville, designed by architect Adolphus Heiman.
 He also served on the building committee of First Presbyterian Church.

-Allison owned twelve slaves in Nashville and twenty in Davidson County.
+Allison enslaved twelve people in Nashville and twenty in Davidson County.

+People He Enslaved

+According to the Nashville Public Library’s Enslaved and Free People of Color Database, Alexander Allison is recorded as having enslaved the following people.
+Their ages, when known, and the year the record was created are included.